Best OBS Studio Settings for Live Streaming [2024 Update]

 3. Is a higher bitrate better on OBS?

 A higher bitrate is always better on OBS Studio or any other platform for streaming as it enables you to stream at a higher resolution and deliver a crisp audio quality to the streamers.
-That said, you should choose the bitrate based on your targeted video stream quality.
+That said, you should choose the bitrate based on the quality of your targeted video stream.
 For instance, the bitrate required for 1080p is between 1900 and 4500 Kbps.
-But this will also require faster internet connection for the viewer to stream without buffering delays.
+But this will also require a faster internet connection for the viewer to stream without buffering delays.

 4. Why is my OBS stream quality so bad?